shrimps text index | photo index

 Red-banded shrimp

 Features: 2-3cm long.
-Body transparent, short and plump with a hump near the tail.
-With six red bands on the body and tail with reddish tips.
-Sometimes with white spots on the head and upper body.
-Eyes are far apart.
+Body short and plump.
+Body may be transparent or red, with six red bands.
+Tail with reddish tips.
+Sometimes with white spots on the head and upper body, and a white band on the body.
+Eyes large are far apart.
 Short front limbs also banded red.

 Pulau Hantu, Jan 06